nadiaenh/charanari/README.md

 ## Next steps

 - [X] Create Race etc. schemas and get form options from there
-- [ ] Update the UI with Tailwind components or ShadcnUI
+- [X] Update the UI with Tailwind components or ShadcnUI
+- [X] Make SelectRace actually update the state - see how test.tsx implements SubmitButton
+- [ ] Make SubmitForm open a popup to create a character

 ## Future work